Farmer Story

 Cashew (Anacardium occidentale L.) a native of Brazil.
 In the 16th Century, the Portuguese brought this crop to India to restrict soil erosion.

 Vengurla Cashew is a traditional variety of cashew in Vengurla Tahsil of Sindhudurg district.
 It is also known as Kokan Kaju and is famous for its high juice content.
-It is also called ‘Wonder Nut’.
+Vengurla Cashew is recognised for its distinctive flavour, quality and long cultivation history in the Sindhudurg region.

 The Waigaon Halad Producer Company works with more than 400 farmers for turmeric production, and Amalfarm is directly involved in the procurement.